Orbit Closures and Invariants: Proof of Theorem , Part 3: finiteness

 Let $G_1$ be the subgroup of $G$ generated by $G^0$ and $H$.
 The inclusion of $X^H$ in $X$ gives rise to a morphism $\psi^1_{X,H}\colon X^H/N_{G_1}(H)\ra X/G_1$.
 We have a commutative diagram

 where the vertical arrows are the obvious maps.
 We may identify $X/G$ with the quotient of $X/G^0$ by the finite group $G/G^0$, so the map $X/G^0\ra X/G$ is finite.
-This map factorizes as $X/G^0\ra X/G_1\ra X/G$, so the map $X/G_1\ra X/G$ is finite.
+This map factorizes as $X/G^0\ra X/G_1\ra X/G$, so the map $X/G_1\ra X/G$ is finite by Remark~\ref{rem:fin_fact}(ii).
 Likewise, the map $X^H/N_{G_1}(H)\ra X^H/N_G(H)$ is finite.
 Hence both of the vertical maps in (\ref{eqn:G1diag}) are finite and surjective.
-It is therefore enough to show that $\psi^1_{X,H}$ is finite.
+Now using Remark~\ref{rem:fin_fact}(ii) we see it is enough to show that $\psi^1_{X,H}$ is finite.
 So it is enough to prove that $\psi_{X,H}$ is finite under the assumption that $G= G_1$.